 What does a junior engineer do on a day-to-day basis

-How to become a junior engineer
+The skills and experience that are necessary to become a junior engineer

-The benefits of being a junior engineer
+The benefits of becoming a junior engineer

 The benefits of becoming a junior engineer are that you will learn to work in a team and effectively manage projects.
 You will also gain experience building products and projects and learn how to use the tools of the trade.
 Junior engineers are sometimes expected to make decisions, which allows them to gain experience in their field before they are promoted to a senior position.
 Working as a junior engineer can be a great way to learn the basis for making decisions about the work environment.
 Experience gained as a junior engineer can lead to many different types of career paths, including becoming chief executive officers and business owners.

 There are many types of jobs available to engineers, ranging from mechanical engineering jobs that focus on creating, designing and maintaining machinery needed in factories and other manufacturing enterprises to civil engineering jobs focused on creating infrastructure projects like roads, bridges and buildings.

 A typical career path for a junior engineer involves building and maintaining a large number of products, then later working on several small projects at once.
 In order to advance in their career, junior engineers must learn to successfully manage the projects they are part of and to become more productive.
 They must also learn to coordinate their work with other members of the team.
 As they gain more experience they will be able to move up in management and begin hiring junior engineers of their own.
 After a period of time working on their own, they will be able to manage or lead a group of juniors.
 They will then continue at the same level or move up to senior management.
 The ultimate goal is to be promoted to a management level where they become responsible for hiring new junior engineers as well as supervising and managing those engineers who have been hired by others.
 As many companies now realize, this route can lead to the top positions in their field.